Clothes to Kids awarded $2,500 Grant

-Asheville-Buncombe Community Christian Ministry - $3,240 to assist with outreach materials and travel expenses related to intensive outreach services for the homeless population within Haywood County.
+Asheville-Buncombe Community Christian Ministry - $3,240 for intensive outreach services for the homeless population within Haywood County.

-Children's Cancer Partners of the Carolinas - $2,500 toward the costs of supporting Haywood County children battling cancer.
+Children's Cancer Partners of the Carolinas - $2,500 to support Haywood County children battling cancer.

-Clothes To Kids of Haywood County - $2,500 to defray the rental cost for an onsite trailer that is needed to sort and store donated clothing items.
+Clothes To Kids of Haywood County - $2,500 to defray the cost for a trailer that is needed to sort and store donated clothing items.

-Community Kitchen - $7,000 to help with the purchase of food and supplies needed on a daily basis in order to provide fresh, hot meals nightly.
+Community Kitchen - $7,000 to purchase of food and supplies.

 Fines Creek Community Association - $5,100 to help cover supplemental food and MANNA Pantry operating costs serving more than 70 families in need.

-Girls on the Run of WNC - $2,500 to support and expand its Haywood County program that addresses educational and health needs of girls in grades 3-8.
+Girls on the Run of WNC - $2,500 to support and expand its Haywood County program addressing educational and health needs of girls in grades 3-8.